ResearchandDestroy/DorXNG/README.md

 There really isn't a reason to run a ton of these containers...
 Yet... 😉 How many you run really depends on what you're doing.
 Each container uses approximately `1.25GBs` of RAM.

+Running one container works perfectly fine, except you will likely miss search results.
+So use `--loop` and do not disable `--timeout`.

-Running one container works perfectly fine.
-Running multiple is nice because each has its own Tor curcuit thats refreshing every 10 seconds.
+Running multiple containers is nice because each has its own Tor curcuit thats refreshing every 10 seconds.

 When running `--serverlist` mode disable the `--timeout` feature so there is no delay between requests (The default delay interval is 4 seconds).